 A growing body of evidence now suggests that the relative abundance of specific subpopulations within the major lipoprotein classes is an important determinant of CHD risk.
 Data suggest that both LDL and HDL subpopulation distribution can be influenced by diet.
 However, it is not clear if LDL and HDL distributions in men, pre-menopausal women and post-menopausal women will respond in a similar manner to identical dietary manipulations.
 It is believed that hormonal effects are responsible for the observed differences in LDL and HDL subpopulation distributions between men and women and between pre- and post-menopausal women.
-We hypothesize that these hormonal effects will also influence the pattern of change observed in LDL and HDL subpopulation distribution following changes in dietary fat content and composition such that pre-menopausal women will respond in a pattern distinct from that observed with either men or post-menopausal women.
+We hypothesize that these hormonal effects will also influence the pattern of change observed in LDL and HDL subpopulation distribution such that pre-menopausal women will respond in a pattern distinct from that observed with either men or post-menopausal women.